 2. Any student making an "F" for the final average in a required course will be required to use approved course outlets to make up the grade.
 The outlets that Shiloh accepts will be communicated to the student.
-Most commonly the course outlets are Keystone and the University of Missouri.

 3. Sixth through eighth grade students who do not pass the course through a designated course outlet will not be promoted to the next grade.